All solicitors, peddlers, mobile vendors, and temporary merchants must be licensed per Title 4 of the City of Grants Pass Municipal Code (PDF).

 - Community Event - The temporary use of public or private property, which may include streets, community centers and waterways for the purpose of conducting certain licensed short-term events such as art shows, music concerts, fund-raising events, amusement attractions, circuses, carnivals, rodeos, swap meets, sporting events, including, but not limited to, contests, street dances, tournaments, walkathons, marathons, races, exhibitions or related activities.

-- Sidewalk Vending - The peddling, vending, selling, displaying, or offering for sale any item of tangible personal property or other thing of value from a mobile vending cart by a vendor to persons on the public right-of-ways including sidewalks.
+- Sidewalk Vending - The peddling, vending, selling, displaying, or offering for sale any item of tangible personal property or another thing of value from a mobile vending cart by a vendor to persons on the public right-of-ways including sidewalks.

-- Solicitor/Peddler - An individual, including an employee or agent of a group of individuals, partnership, or corporation, whether a resident of the city or not, who is taking or attempting to take, whether in person or by telephone, orders for sale of food, beverages, goods, merchandise or services to be furnished or performed in the future, whether he is collecting advance payments on such sales or not.
+- Solicitor/Peddler - An individual, including an employee or agent of a group of individuals, partnership, or corporation, whether a resident of the city or not, who is taking or attempting to take, whether in person or by telephone, orders for the sale of food, beverages, goods, merchandise or services to be furnished or performed in the future, whether he is collecting advance payments on such sales or not.

-- Street Vending - The peddling, vending, selling, displaying, or offering for sale any item of tangible personal property or other thing of value from a mobile food truck situated on the public rights-of-ways between the curb lines by a licensed mobile food truck vendor to persons on the sidewalk.
+- Street Vending - The peddling, vending, selling, displaying, or offering for sale any item of tangible personal property or another thing of value from a mobile food truck situated on the public rights-of-ways between the curb lines by a licensed mobile food truck vendor to persons on the sidewalk.

 Mobile Vending Vehicles

 Mobile vendors may use a number of different vehicles, as defined below.

 - Ice Cream Truck - A motor vehicle utilized as the point of retail sales of pre-wrapped or prepackaged ice cream, frozen yogurt, frozen custard, or similar frozen dessert products.